HomeBlogView Counter Upstash

 6min

 In this post, I'll show you how to add a view counter to your Next.js blog using Upstash Redis.
 We'll focus on two main goals: (1) displaying the number of views for each blog post, and (2) incrementing the view count each time someone visits a page.
-This builds on my previous post about creating a blog using contentlayer.
 Let's dive in and enhance your blog with this interactive feature!

 Setting up Upstash Redis